 You can use the fields Connected Tool and Deviation Status Compared to Connected Tool as filters:

-Example: In the screenshot above, the Board view is filtered to only display projects from Jira instances that are outside the allocation threshold.
+Example: In the screenshot above, the Board view is filtered to only display projects from Jira instances that are outside the deviation threshold.
 The "New UI" project corresponds to these filters.

 You can apply the fields as filters in the following views: